Simone Charley

-Simone Naomi Charley (born February 4, 1995) is an American professional soccer player who plays for the Orlando Pride of the National Women's Soccer League (NWSL).
+Simone Naomi Charley (born February 4, 1995) is an American professional soccer player who plays as a forward for Chicago Stars FC of the National Women's Soccer League (NWSL).
 A former two-sport athlete, Charley competed in soccer and track and field at Vanderbilt University.
-She has previously played for NWSL clubs Portland Thorns FC and Angel City FC and Australian club Canberra United FC.
+She has previously played for NWSL clubs Portland Thorns FC, Angel City FC, and the Orlando Pride, as well as Australian club Canberra United FC and English club Newcastle United.

-Early years
+Early life

 Charley was born to Sharon and Bobby Charley in Boston, Massachusetts, and grew up in Hoover, Alabama.
 Her maternal family is originally from Montserrat.
 She was born into a sports family, her older sister Nicole having been a triple jumper at Auburn, her older brother Myles a triple jumper and long jumper at Troy and her cousin Damian an American football player at Vanderbilt.

 Charley is a natural athlete herself, and excelled at the high school and university level in both soccer and track and field.
 During her high school career she won nine state championships in both sports, was named 2011 state Gatorade Player of the Year (soccer) and 2012 Birmingham News Female Athlete of the Year.
 She also excelled academically.

 College career

 Charley attended Vanderbilt University for five years.
 During that time she was a student-athlete for the Vanderbilt Commodores in soccer, indoor track and outdoor track.
-Due to her prolific athletic career Charley was named to the 2019 Southeastern Conference Class of Women's Legends.
+Due to her prolific athletic career, Charley was named to the 2019 Southeastern Conference Class of Women's Legends.
 While at Vanderbilt University Charley earned a bachelor's degree with a double-majored in psychology and sociology and a master's degree in medicine, health and society.

 College soccer, 2013–2017

-During her soccer career at Vanderbilt,Charley made 76 appearances and finished with 25 goals and 18 assists.
+During her soccer career at Vanderbilt, Charley made 76 appearances and finished with 25 goals and 18 assists.
 Her 2013 freshman year saw her finish the year as the team's leader in points and goals.
 She was named to the SEC All-Freshman Team and SEC First-Year Academic Honor Roll.
 Charley repeated her team leader in goals her sophomore year and was named to the First Team All-SEC team and Fall SEC Academic Honor Roll.
 Her 2015-year saw her named to the All-South Region First Team and Second Team All-SEC.
 Charley redshirted the 2016 season in soccer.
 She returned to the soccer team for her senior year in 2017.
 She finished the year as team leader in points.
 She was named to the Second Team All-SEC and All-Southeast Region and made the Fall SEC Academic Honor Roll.